 How big does a Shar Pei Lab mix get?

-The Shar Pei and Labrador Retriever share a similar stature, so it’s not surprising that the Lab Pei is a large dog as well.
-A full grown Shar Pei Lab mix stands 18 to 25 inches (45 to 63 cm) tall and can weigh between 55 to 70 pounds (24 to 31 kg).
+The Shar-Pei and Labrador Retriever share a similar stature, so it’s not surprising that the Lab Pei is a large dog as well.
+As mentioned above a full-grown Shar Pei Lab mix stands 18 to 25 inches (45 to 63 cm) tall and can weigh between 40 to 60 pounds (18 to 27 kg).

 Regular-sized Shar Pei and Lab hybrids often have a compact, muscular physique.
 Because of these dogs’ size and strength, it’s best to keep a close eye on them when they’re around kids.
 Lab Peis could knock down a toddler who’s being too rough during playtime.